jbaron/cats/README.md

 - Support for refactoring and smart navigation.
 - TypeScript compilation to JavaScript.
 - Validation of the source code while you are typing.
-- JavaScript JSHint support.
+- Lint support for TypeScript and JavaScript.
 - Editing features like folding and indentation.
 - Running your application from within IDE and using the WebKit debugger to debug.
-- Support for external build systems like Grunt and Jake.
+- Support for external build systems like Grunt, Jake and Makefiles.

 ## Building